keymanapp/help.keyman.com/developer/15.0/guides/lexical-models/advanced/unicode-breaker-extension.md

 from the Khmer character set - notably, the 'base' characters used in Khmer's grapheme clusters.
 The other Khmer characters tend to attach at various positions around these base characters.
-The majority language for the script - Khmer - does not follow conventionalword-breaking rules; most notably, they do not add whitespace between each word.
+The majority language for the script - Khmer - does not follow conventional word-breaking rules; most notably, they do not add whitespace between each word.
 (There are other strategies that get utilized for such scripts.)